Gobaan/PZSmashAndGrab/README.md

 SmashAndGrabCustomEvent.addListener("LoadGameScreen:clickPlay")
 ```

-Then create a function (no methods, so the self parameter must be explicit) to be called during when an event is fired. e.g.
+Then create a function (no methods, so the self parameter must be explicit) to be called when an event is fired. e.g.
 ```
 printMe = function(self)
     print (self.text)